MobileROS/MobileROS/details.md

    Each transformation step extracts meaning from the previous level and adds domain-specific intelligence, enabling cross-domain interpretation.

-3. **Efficient Topic Management**: The system implements a structured topic namespace hierarchy with `/wireless_ros/` as the root prefix.
+3. **Efficient Topic Management**: The system implements a structured topic namespace hierarchy with `/mobile_ros/` as the root prefix.
 This organization allows components to easily locate relevant topics and minimizes the risk of namespace collisions.
 The implementation includes monitoring mechanisms that track message flow rates and detect potential bottlenecks.

 4. **Message Callback Chains**: The implementation uses callback chaining, where receipt of a message triggers a sequence of processing steps, each potentially resulting in the publication of new messages.
 This callback chain architecture allows data to be progressively refined and interpreted as it flows through the system.

 ## Key Message Types

-WirelessROS defines several custom message types to represent domain-specific concepts:
+MobileROS defines several custom message types to represent domain-specific concepts:

 1. **ChannelState**: This message encapsulates the current state of a wireless channel for a specific user (RNTI).
 It includes physical parameters such as RSRP, SNR, CQI, and resource block usage statistics.
 The implementation stores both instantaneous values and derivative metrics calculated from these values.